cosmos/sdk-tutorials/academy/2-main-concepts/queries.md

 You can now continue with the [next section](./events.md) if you want to skip ahead and read up on events.

-If you prefer to see some code in action and continue with the checkers blockchain, take a look at the expandable box beneath.
+If you prefer to see some code in action and continue looking at some contextual examples for the checkers blockchain, take a look at the expandable box beneath.

 <ExpansionPanel title="Show me some code for my checkers blockchain">